Yala Peak Climbing

 Langtang National Park Entry Permit

-Yala Peak is located in Langtang National Park, which mandatorily requires Langtang National Park Entry permit to enter and trek in the region.
+Yala Peak is located in Langtang National Park, which mandatorily requires a Langtang National Park Entry permit to enter and trek in the region.
 Langtang National Park Entry Permit fee for foreigners: NPR 3,000 (Approx. USD22)

 TIMS (Trekkers' Information Management System) Card